magenta-aps/virk.dk/README.md

 Python intergration with **distribution.virk.dk/cvr-permanent/virksomhed/_search**.

-*Developed by MAGENTA ApS as a part of project for The Danish Environmental Protection Agency, a.k.a.
-"Miljøstyrelsen".*
+*Developed by MAGENTA ApS as a part of project for The Danish Environmental Protection Agency.*

 ### Prerequisite